glennrfisher/usdr-gost/README.md

 4.1).
 Setup Gmail

-Visit: https://myaccount.google.com/u/0/apppassword and set up an "App Password" (see screenshot below)
+Visit [this google article](https://support.google.com/accounts/answer/185833?hl=en) and create an "App Password" (see screenshot below)

 In `packages/server/.env`, set `NODEMAILER_EMAIL` to your email/gmail and set your `NODEMAILER_EMAIL_PW` to the new generated PW.